 With BlackPlayer, you get features like basic equalizer, 3D virtualizer, gapless playback, and ID3 tag editor with which you can edit embedded lyrics, artist names, and other meta information.
 Furthermore, it comes with a sleep timer and support for crossfading.

 For those who want to give BlackPlayer a try, keep in mind that its free version not only contains ads but lacks many of the advanced features that are only available on the premium version.

 9. Pi Music Player

 Pi music player might not be a flawless app but it sure carries all the important features that a music lover might fancy.
 The app comes with a simple and attractive user interface and strictly follows material design principles to make sure that it remains an eye candy to users.

 Out of all the features, the one I like the most is Pi Power Share with which you can send your music playlist and tracks to any other device securely.
 It has a built-in 5 band equalizer with 3D audio effects and multiple presets to choose from.
-Moreover, you can create your custom MP3 ringtone with app’s ringtone cutter.
+Moreover, you can create your custom MP3 ringtone with the app’s ringtone cutter.

 8. Rocket Music Player

 Rocket Music Player is a feature-rich mobile application that allows users to search, play and manage songs on their smartphones quite easily.
 The app supports a wide range of media formats including wav, ogg, m4a, alac, tta, ape, mpc, wav and other popular file/container formats.

 Other features include a ten-band graphic equalizer, tag editor, custom lock-screens, and sleep timer.
 You can customize the app with more than 30 themes.
 And yes, it also supports services like scrobbling, Android Auto, and Chromecast.